gopinathsjsu/team-project-20201-code-avengers/README.md

 # Contributions Summary:

-Haroon Razzack: Worked on the Backend APIs, django models, diagrams, and testing.
+Piyush Deshmukh: Worked on the Backend APIs, django models, diagrams, and testing.

-Eric Pham: Worked on the Backend APIs, PostgreSQL database with AWS RDS, EC2 setup
+Sriram: Worked on the Backend APIs, PostgreSQL database with AWS RDS, EC2 setup

-Faisal: Worked on Front-End Implementation, CSS and Javascript Implementation and Validation
+Shashank: Worked on Front-End Implementation, CSS and Javascript Implementation and Validation

-Siddharth: Worked on the backend APIs, photo uploads, s3 integration and AWS deployment.
+Sindhu: Worked on the backend APIs, photo uploads, s3 integration and AWS deployment.